lardemua/atlascar2/README.md

  ssh atlas@ATLASCAR2 -X (to view)

  And here you open the code to work on to (ATLas has VSstudio and PyCharm and CLion installed already.)

+ #Usage
+ This launch file, launch the 2 sensors and the camera at once

+ roslaunch atlas2_bringup bringup.launch

+ #Front Camera:
+ IP: 192.168.0.2

+ Serial: 14233704

+to see the image received by the camera, run rosrun image_view image_view image:=